neuro-team-femto/jones/example/README.md

 * (folder) `experiment_3/` at the same location than this README.md
 * (folder) `experiment_3/config/` to hold configuration files
-* (folder) `experiment_3/sounds/` to hold *.wav files used during the experiment, and *.txt files describing how the sounds have been generated
+* (folder) `experiment_3/assets/` to hold wav (or jpg/png for images) assets used during the experiment, plus *.txt files describing how the sounds/images have been generated
 * (folder) `experiment_3/results/` let empty at start, trials will populate it with data
 * `experiment_3/config/settings.json` JSON file (see more below)
 * `experiment_3/config/wording.json` JSON file (see more below)
-* `experiment_3/config/participants.txt` text file containing one participant ID per line (valid IDs are also made of `a-zA-Z0-9-_)
+* `experiment_3/config/participants.txt` text file containing one participant ID per line (valid IDs are also made of `a-zA-Z0-9-_`)

 For convenience you may in fact declare several `participants` files: any text file containing the string `participants` (in the `experiment_3/config/` folder) is considered a valid participants dictionnary.